This article is updated for the 2016 IEC Canada Visa program.

 You do not sign it, just date it.
 When you finally submit (once you have received your CAL) you will fill in a declaration which deems you to have electronically signed the whole application.
 You do not need to print them, sign them and scan them in again.

 For Irish candidates, the police certificate can be obtained from your local police station, not from the vetting department.
 Citizens of other countries can find more information on this CIC page.

 The photo requirements are clearly explained on the website.

 The Schedule 1 IMM5257 form is required for those who have answered yes to questions 3-6 on the final page of the IMM1295 form.

-Once you have received the IEC Conditional Acceptance Letter, upload it and submit your application.
 You will be asked to digitally sign your application.
 This “signature” has to match exactly the name you used when filling out the IMM1295 form.
 There should be no additional fee to pay.
 You have already paid it when applying to the IEC.

 Keep a record of the various numbers you have been given by IEC and CIC and always back them up in more than one place.